MateoENSG/SoftEng2025/README.md

 # SoftEng2025

-A Git repository for exercices from the ENSG Software Engineering courses.
+A Git repository for exercices from the ENSG (Nancy School of Geology) Software Engineering courses.

 # Description